Walter Thiel: Life

 In 1937 the first scientists moved from Kummersdorf to Peenemünde.
 As the test stations were not ready yet, Thiel and his team stayed in Kummersdorf until 1940.
 After transferring from Kummersdorf to the Peenemünde Army Research Center in the summer of 1940, Thiel became deputy director of the Peenemünde HVP Organization under von Braun.
 In 1940 many new scientists were recruited to speed up the R&D of the A4.
 Chemist Gerhard Heller became a very important co-worker of Thiel.
 They also established private contacts.
 Other colleagues of Thiel at the development unit included: Hermann M. Bedürftig, Konrad Dannenberg, Werner Dobrick, Hans Fichtner, Werner Gengelbach, Hans J. Lindenmayr, Dr. William Mrazek, Kurt E. Patt, Gerhard Reisig, Walther J. Riedel (Riedel III), Ludwig Roth, Helmut Zoike.
 After the war, these scientists and others were recruited into United States-government service as part of Operation Paperclip.

 In the A4 project, the first successful launch occurred from test station VII on 3 October 1942.
 The rocket flew 190 km in the targeted direction and it reached a height of 85 km.
 The top-speed was 1,322 m/s.
 As the A4 was now showing military qualities, the NS leadership was demanding immediate implementation in war.
 Mass production replaced science, although the whole unit was still immature.
 There were many launch failures after 3 October 1942.
 In 1943 Thiel and many fellow scientists and researchers were very exhausted and unhappy in Peenemünde.
 Work overload, pressure to succeed and the changeover from a research unit to a production facility started to take its toll on the scientists.
 Thiel refused to declare the rocket engine ready for mass production.
 In a letter to von Braun, sent during a trip to a health farm, Thiel described the Aggregat 4: "…where it is more of a complicated lab product than a mass item….".
 Thiel formulated his protest by handing in his resignation orally on 17 August 1943.
 He planned to get his professorship at a university.
 Dornberger rejected his resignation.

 During the following night (17–18 August 1943) the Royal Air Force launched a bombing raid of Peenemünde, Operation Hydra.
 The Thiel family died in a slit trench in front of their home in Karlshagen.
 Thiel and his family (wife Martha, daughter Sigrid and son Siegfried) were buried at the war cemetery in Karlshagen.
 Martin Schilling replaced Thiel.

 Legacy

 On 29 October 1944, Thiel was posthumously awarded the Knight's Cross of the War Merit Cross with Swords.

-Thiel's accomplishments were not forgotten.
-In 1970 a moon crater is named after him.
-It is located on the far side of the moon and thus not visible from earth.
+In 1970 a Moon crater was named after him.
+It is located on the far side of the Moon and thus not visible from Earth.
 (Coordinates: 40° 42’ N / 134° 30’ W, mean diameter: 32.0 km).
-In addition, Thiel was one of the first pioneers to be inducted in the “International Space Hall of Fame” in Alamogordo, New Mexico, USA in 1976.
+He was one of the first pioneers to be inducted in the “International Space Hall of Fame” in Alamogordo, New Mexico, USA in 1976.